eabumere/cv/README.md

 # cv.md
-PERSONAL STATEMENT
+# PERSONAL STATEMENT
 I have over fifteen years of experience in information technology as a systems analyst, IT project manager, software engineer and business analyst.
 I manage global stakeholders and projects at all levels.
 I am passionate about solving problems for businesses with people, processes, and technology.
 My aim is bringing innovations to help meet business needs.
 I continuously develop and expand my knowledge using all available resources to meet evolving business needs and challenges.

-EDUCATION
+#EDUCATION
 University of Northampton, United Kingdom
 MSc.
-IT Computing	(Distinction)				2021 - 2023
+IT Computing	(Distinction)

 Kalu Institute, Humanitarian Aid Studies Centre, Madrid-Spain MSc.
-International Cooperation and Humanitarian Aid		2018 – 2019
+International Cooperation and Humanitarian Aid

 University of Washington, USA.
-Leadership and Management in Health	 Training			2015
+Leadership and Management in Health	 Training

 University of Northampton, United Kingdom.
 MSc.
-IT Service Management					2014 – 2017
+IT Service Management

-Enugu State University of Science and Technology 			2002 - 2007 BEng.
+Enugu State University of Science and Technology
+BEng.
 Electrical Electronic Engineering

-CERTIFICATIONS
+# CERTIFICATIONS
-Project Management Professional (PMP), IIBA Certified Business Analysis Professional (CBAP), Microsoft Azure Fundamentals TECHNICAL SKILLS
+Project Management Professional (PMP), IIBA Certified Business Analysis Professional (CBAP), Microsoft Azure Fundamentals
+# TECHNICAL SKILLS
 Python, Java, Camel, JavaScript, PHP, android, Angular, React, SQL, Firebase, Neo4j, Django, MS Servers, PowerBI, Linux, Biometrics, SharePoint Server Administration, Salesforce Administration, GIT, SQLite, DHIS2, ODK, Processmaker, Azure basic administration.
-TRAINING¬
--Pandas for Data Science - Advanced Python - Software Engineering Essentials (Java) - ReactJS: Building an Interface - AngularJS: Building an Interface/Adding registration to your Application - Programming Mobile Applications for Android Handheld Systems – DHIS2 level 2 expert developer training - DHIS2 level 2 integration Academy Level 2 training – Implementing Integrated Information Systems Academy

-PROFESSIONAL EXPERIENCE
+# PROFESSIONAL EXPERIENCE
 Manager, Programmatic Solutions- Development and Innovations Lead               		2023 – Date FHI360 UK, United Kingdom
 -Responsible for entire project life cycle to include, but not limited to, requirements assessment, project definition and project delivery utilizing resources for the development of and initial implementation of FHI 360 custom applications and other new applications in a matrix management environment